 An infection of the lungs or large airways.

-A property of some bacteria which renders certain antibiotics ineffective against them in the laboratory or when they are used to treat infections.
-Resistance may be an intrinsic characteristic or may be acquired and selected by exposure to antibiotics.
+A property of some microbes which renders certain antimicrobials ineffective against them in the laboratory or when they are used to treat infections.
+Resistance may be an intrinsic characteristic or may be acquired and selected by exposure to antimicrobials.
 The latter category frequently has greater public health significance.

 A general term used for resistant resting structures formed by many prokaryotes and fungi.